Council Boundary Change Proposal - Rostrevor, Woodforde and Hamilton Hill

 If you’re still after more information please get in touch with our team via:

 Council is committed to a fair and transparent process and will continue to keep the community informed as the inquiry progresses.
-For more information about this engagement, please visit the YourSAy website.
+For more information about the investigation, please visit the YourSAy website or the SA Local Government Boundary Change Commission.

 Project background